 “I — I dunno, boss,” she said uneasily.
 “It looks a lot bigger’n anything I ever tried before.”

 “I have total faith in you, darlin’,” Liberty said.
 “Give it your best try.”

 “OK,” Baby Boom said.
 An explosion went up in front of the door.
 Slowly, the explosive cloud dissipated, carrying away centuries of accumulated sea-gunk, but the door itself remained unharmed.
 Baby Boom gave an aggravated growl, and three more explosions went up.

 “Keep trying, girl!”
 Liberty said.
 “You can do it.
 Everyone who can, add your power to hers.
 Matches, this should be all the spark you need.”

 “I was starting to wonder what the hell I was doing down here,” Matches Malone said.
 The explosions suddenly doubled, then tripled in intensity as Matches added his pyrokinetic abilities to baby Boom’s.
 “We make a good team, kid,” Matches said.

 “Don’t let appearances fool you,” Baby Boom said in a strained voice as she concentrated.
 “I ain’t no kid.”

 “No offense,” Matches chuckled.

 The others did their best to assist as well.
 Robotman fired blast after blast at the door.
-Arak generated lightning, sending it arcing in the same direction.
+Arak created an underwater storm, sending it in the same direction.
 The few remaining enemy ships found themselves swept up in turbulent waters and turned into projectiles to join the explosive maelstrom.